5o1z/5o1z.github.io/_posts/2024-12-2-Return Oriented Programming.md

     return puts("Error: Incorrect value!");
 ```

-To do that we'll use ROPchains, which can help us control RDI, RSX, RDX, RCX registers which are used to save the value of the arguments for the function
+To do that we'll use ROPchains, which can help us control RDI, RSI, RDX, RCX, R8 and R9 registers which are used to save the value of the arguments for the function

 We can find what we need by using ROPchain tool.
 So the thing that we need here is passing argument 1 to the function so we can do:
 ```sh